blair0011/VulkanCore/README.md

 Cons:
 - Requires manual work to keep up to date with the Vulkan API registry
 - Cumbersome to modify the fundamentals - impossible to simply regenerate everything

+##Why
+I forked this so that I could make easy changes to the compilation system of the code (I needed to use .NET Framework 4.6.1), because of compatiblity issues with System.Drawing and Interop.
+My first usage was to port the vulkan minimal compute sample to VulkanCore https://github.com/Erkaman/vulkan_minimal_compute
+This works!!!
+I get a really nice mandelprot plot as a png file.
+Building on this work I am going to port some basic BLAS calls to Vulkan and see how it does with
+Linear Algebra.

 ## Building